 - Our customers- We maintain customer contact plans and ensure that we engage in a coordinated manner throughout the organisation.
-We host an annual reception to ensure that our key customers have the opportunity to meet a variety of Northrop Grumman personnel (from the Company and also from Northrop Grumman Corporation).
-At the director level, we hold meetings with our customer counterparts and ensure that throughout our business development, account management and commercial teams that similar meetings take place, together with regular performance reviews on our delivery programmes. - Our people- We engage in a number of ways including frequent 'all-hands' meetings and regular 1-2-1 contact between our staff and their direct managers.
-We ensure that key messages are reinforced in writing for those unable to attend all-hands communication sessions.
+We host an annual reception to ensure that our key customers have the opportunity to meet a variety of Northrop Grumman personnel (from NGUKL and also from NGC).
+At the director level, we hold regular meetings with our customer counterparts and ensure that throughout our business development, account management and commercial teams that similar meetings take place, together with regular performance reviews on our delivery programmes. - Our people- We engage in a number of ways including frequent 'all-hands' meetings and regular 1-2-1 contact between our staff and their direct managers.
 In addition, we undertake an annual engagement survey which is sent to all personnel who complete the survey on an anonymous basis.
-Finally, we make sure that our employees have multiple channels through which any concerns about the Company can be raised quickly and safely including an anonymous ethics line. - Our wider workforce- Formal engagement with our contractors related to their employment is managed by our recruitment partner.
+Finally, we make sure that our employees have multiple channels through which any concerns about the company can be raised quickly and safely including an anonymous ethics line. - Our wider workforce- Formal engagement with our contractors related to their employment is managed by our recruitment partner.
 We ask that our tasking managers engage frequently with our contract labour workforce to ensure that they understand our mission and processes. - Our partners and suppliers- For strategic partners, engagement is held in person with an appropriate NG counterpart identified to undertake discussions.
 We work to maintain regular contact with key suppliers throughout our organisation and communicate through agreed channels within our supply chain team. - Our communities- We promote and actively support a number of activities in support of STEM activities in schools.
 For example, we run a nation-wide competition aimed at engaging school teams with cyber challenges (Cyber Centurion), and have, via the Northrop Grumman Foundation, offered UK pupils and teachers the opportunity to attend a Space Camp held at the US Space Rocket Centre in Huntsville, Alabama.
-Furthermore, we offer sponsorship and support to a number of charities related to our Government customer (SSAFA, RAF Museum) in addition to sponsoring a STEM Award as part of the annual Women in Defence awards within the UK.
+Furthermore, we offer sponsorship and support to a number of charities related to our Government customer (SSAFA, RAF Museum, John Egging Trust) in addition to sponsoring a STEM Award as part of the annual Women in Defence awards within the UK. - Our partners' ability to deliver these programmes has clearly been affected by the COVID-19 pandemic.
+The Space Camp event was cancelled however our Cyber Centurion activity was moved into a fully virtual experience with continued strong take-up amongst UK schools.
+Similarly, despite not being able to support the events traditionally hosted by SSAFA or the RAF Museum, we have continued to support these organisations throughout the pandemic.